rishi-latchmepersad/rishi-latchmepersad.github.io/_posts/2025-07-04-starting_esp32.md

 For the first 'hello world' project, I connected my board using a regular USB C cable and did a cursory reading to understand a bit about what the project was doing.

-I then clicked through the buttons at the bottom of my VS code window (to set up my board, my com port etc.) and once I click the build,flash and monitor button, it just worked!
+I then clicked through the buttons at the bottom of my VS code window (to set up my board, my com port etc.) and once I clicked the build,flash and monitor button, it just worked!

 [![Buttons at Bottom](/assets/posts/2025-07-04-starting_esp32/buttons_at_bottom.PNG){: width="600" }](/assets/posts/2025-07-04-starting_esp32/buttons_at_bottom.PNG)